 • Select Off

-The good news is that a Nest Thermostat can still control temperatures even without Wi-Fi.
-However, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.
+In short, yes.
+Your Nest Thermostat can still control temperatures even without Wi-Fi.
+However, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.

 Users can lock the Nest to stop any temperature adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.
+This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents other users from constantly changing the settings.

 If you want to lock your Nest:

-You can control the Nest through your Google Home app, which can be accessed from your phone or desktop computer.
+A Nest Thermostat is controlled by the Google Home app, which can be accessed from your phone or other smart device, including a computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.

 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.